What We Do

 Our family program attempts to engage the family in the process of recovery from the beginning.
 The family program meets on a regular basis.
 Family members of all ages are invited to attend.

 As part of the admission process, our clients receive a Physical Assessment by a nurse.
 The nursing services include a Physician’s assessment, laboratory analysis, tuberculosis (TB) testing, drug testing and voluntary HIV/AIDS testing.

 Our Medical Director provides medication management services to our clients at CETPA.
 Our nurse can provide any testing necessary before a client is placed on psychotropic medications.

 SUBSTANCE ABUSE PREVENTION PROGRAM

 In the Fall of the year 2000, we launched the first bi-lingual and bi-cultural Latino Youth Prevention Program in the State of Georgia.

 Since then, we have developed a Latino Youth Prevention Program for boys and a Latina Youth Prevention Program for girls that we currently deliver in four counties to over 350 Latino youth.
 Our programs are delivered both at the schools we serve after school hours and at our Norcross office on Saturdays.

 Our programs utilize components of Latino Programs developed by the Substance Abuse Mental Health Services Administration (SAMHSA), cultural components and an alternative recreational component.

 COMMUNITY EDUCATION PROGRAMS

 CETPA is dedicated to educating our community about the myths and realities of substance abuse and the common misunderstanding of mental illness.
-We have criss-crossed the state providing free community education seminars and continue to do so as part of our outreach program.
-To schedule your seminar, please contact us at email@example.com or call (770) 662-0249.
+We have crisscrossed the state providing free community education seminars and continue to do so as part of our outreach program.
+To schedule your seminar, please let us know by using the contact form at the top of this page or call us at (770) 662-0249.